donele/CarND-Unscented-Kalman-Filter/README.md

 |Laser+Radar|0.0983   |0.0852  |0.4071  |0.4682  |

 The unscented kalman filter redueces the location error by about 16%, and the speed error by 29%, compared to the extended kalman filter.

+## Normalized Innovation Squared (NIS)

+NIS can be used to measure the consistency of the estimated uncertainty and the measurements.
+The NIS value follows the chi square distribution.
+The radar measurement has the degree of freedom of three, and the chi square distribution with ndof = 3 predicts 95% of the data under NIS = 7.8.
+Following plot shows that 95.6% of the radar measurements have the NIS value under 7.8.

+![alt_text][imageRadar]

+The laser measurement, with ndof = 2, is expected to have NIS under 6.0 with 95% probability.
+The actual measurement had 96.8% of data points under the value.

+![alt_text][imageLaser]